Chapter 3301-83 Pupil Transportation

 (E) On-the-bus instructors

-(c) The Ohio pre-service school bus driver training instructor suspends or revokes an on-the-bus instructor certificate.
+(b) The Ohio pre-service school bus driver training instructor may revoke or suspend the on-the-bus instructor status upon the request of the school bus owner.

 (4) When appropriate, the Ohio pre-service school bus driver training instructor or other certified on-the-bus instructor may provide all or part of on-the-bus instruction in lieu of the assigned on-the-bus instructor.

-(5) Records of time, test scores, names, districts and other required documentation of on-the-bus instruction shall be maintained and filed with the Ohio department of education in the method prescribed by the department before a certificate of successful completion is issued.
+(5) Prior to a school bus driver training certificate being issued, records of time, test scores, names, districts and other required documentation of on-the-bus instruction shall be maintained and filed with the department in the method prescribed by the department.
 Copies of original records will be maintained by the school bus owner.

 (F) Certification renewal for school bus drivers

-A school bus driver shall be certified by an Ohio pre-service school bus driver training instructor and issued a new certificate upon successful completion of the requirements every six years.
+A school bus driver shall be certified by an on-the-bus instructor and subsequently approved by an Ohio pre-service school bus driver training instructor and issued a new certificate upon successful completion of the requirements every six years.
 Application for a renewal certificate shall be made no later than thirty days prior to the expiration of the current certificate.
 The completion of certification requirements may occur anytime in the twelve months prior to application.
 No school bus driver shall transport pupils without a current certificate.

-(1) Nine hours minimum of the Ohio pre-service school bus driver training classroom instruction shall be completed prior to applying for certification.
+(1) A minimum of nine hours of the Ohio pre-service school bus driver training classroom instruction shall be completed prior to applying for renewal certification.
+Alternatively, an individual may complete the Ohio department of education on-line pre-service school bus driver training course as authorized under section 3327.101 of the Revised Code.
 That instruction shall consist of the following:

 (2) The driver will demonstrate their familiarity with the topics covered at the completion of the class.